quantumlib/Cirq/docs/dev/style.md

 # Style guidelines

 As mentioned in [CONTRIBUTING.md](https://github.com/quantumlib/Cirq/blob/main/CONTRIBUTING.md) we use use [Pylint](https://pylint.pycqa.org/) to check for style violations.
 Pylint attempts to enforce styles in [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 To see which lint checks we enforce, see the [dev_tools/conf/.pylintrc](https://github.com/quantumlib/Cirq/blob/main/dev_tools/conf/.pylintrc) file.

 Here we include some extra style guidelines.

 ## Import statements

 We follow the [import standards](https://www.python.org/dev/peps/pep-0008/#imports) of PEP 8, with the following guidance.

+### Module import path conventions

+We use two different conventions for Python `import` statements, depending on whether the `import` statement is in main implementation code or test code.

+#### Normal code

 In Cirq's main implementation code (not testing code), we prefer importing the full module.
 This aids in mocking during tests.
 Thus we prefer